brenno-duarte/modern-php-exception/README.md

 ## Test

-If you want to test the component, use the `UserTest` class inside the `test/` folder or use the code below in your `index.php`.
+If you want to test the component, use the code below in your `index.php`.

 ```php
 <?php